ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 are needed to run these commands, use `sudo` or `su` to access that login account in advance.
 * Login to each registry using the `docker login` orr `podman login` commands.
 * Add insecure_registry as the last argument if working with HTTP registry with podman, docker may require you edit /.docker/config.json or an environment variable
+* Add latest_tag to only the most the most recent version of each app

 ## mirror-all-images.sh
 This script is used to copy all container images from the IBM official registry, quay.io,